kubernetes/website/docs/admin/kubeadm.md

 once they are up and running we can use `kubectl` to set up or manage any additional components.

-1. kubeadm installs any add-on components, such as DNS or discovery, via the API server.
+1. kubeadm installs some add-on components, such as DNS or discovery, via the API server.

 Running `kubeadm join` on each node in the cluster consists of the following steps: